Pre-Operative NPO Recommendations

-There are many medications patients should take with a small sip of water when NPO and awaiting surgery.
-Here are some recommendations from Anesthesia Associates of Boise.
+NOTE: There are many medications patients should/should not take when NPO and awaiting surgery.
+For more specific instructions on medications prior to surgery, please refer to Perioperative Medication Management Recommendations.
 Staff should always follow surgeon/proceduralist directions if provided.

 Simplified MINIMUM NPO guidelines: (excluding medications)

-- 2 hours for clear liquids Uuices with no pulp, plain jello, black coffee, CLEAR sodas*)
+2 hoursfor clear liquids (CLEAR juices with no pulp, plain jello, black coffee, CLEAR sodas*)

 Longer fasting times improve flexibility in moving cases up.
 When in doubt, follow surgeon instructions.

-*An 8oz CLEAR carbohydrate drink such as a soda or Gatorade is encouraged no later than 2 hours prior to surgery unless contraindicated by surgeon (diabetic patients excluded)
+If Ensure Pre-Surgery not available or provided, an alternative 8oz CLEAR carbohydrate drink with NO PROTEIN such as a soda or Gatorade is encouraged no later than 2 hours prior to surgery unless contraindicated by surgeon (diabetic patients excluded).

 Gastric tube feedings are considered solids.

 Peri-operative Medication Management